theCampel/leocamacho-private-notes/content/Agents' Playground.md

 quickshare-date: 2024-08-10 14:50:02
 quickshare-url: "https://noteshare.space/note/clzo70mpo1956001mw2oaww70t#g0F3sXwDz9+eUDGjMWrD/cc6RD+kJtUcxFoixfUkgWY"
 ---
+> [!example]
+> During my internship at JP Morgan, I dove into the world of AI agents. [[AI|AI Models]] are not reliable enough today to be deployed at scale and work for their creators, but they're making progress.
+Assuming the actual models were smart enough, what does that unlock?
+What fundamentally new paradigms are available?
+What's the infrastructure required to bridge smart models and operating in the world?
+>
+> I brought this idea to [[Entrepreneur First]], where I got offered to be a cofounder (by one of the cohort) for this very idea.
+I turned it down because I wanted to finish Uni first.
+There'll always be another idea.

 ## Background:
 Every major technology we use has equally impressive infrastructure enabling it to exist.
 This infrastructure tends to get setup as that technological wave is arriving.
 ##### Case Studies: